haydenmlh/RestorEase/README.md

 # RestorEase

-MERN project to improve the experience of restaurant operators and diners
+MERN project to improve the experience of the barber booking system

 To run client: